ctrlplusb/easy-peasy/README.md

   }
 });

-// 👇 you can dispatch and await on the effectful actions store.dispatch.session.login({
+// 👇 you can dispatch and await on the thunk action store.dispatch.session.login({
   username: 'foo',
   password: 'bar'
 })
-// 👇 effectful actions _always_ return a Promise
+// 👇 thunk actions _always_ return a Promise
 .then(() => console.log('Logged in'));

 ```